michelg10/build-a-bot/3 - The Liu Idea Bar.md

 - How to have your Typebot display an image of your choice
 - How to have your Typebot accept user input
 - The concept of a *variable*
-- How to have your Typebot do different things based on user input with variables
+- How to have your Typebot respond differently based on user input
 - How to have your Typebot respond to user choice
-- How to interface your Typebot with Google Sheets
+- How to integrate your Typebot with Google Sheets

 And of course, there's still a lot of other things that you can do with Typebot!
 Feel free to explore these using the [**official Typebot docs**](https://docs.typebot.io/get-started/introduction) or reading on to the bonus section!